 If you have the luxury of time, keep that chuck in the fridge for 2-3 weeks in the Crayovac bag it came in.
 Wet aging will do its magic and make the meat very tender.

-Put the seasonings on (coarsely ground pepper and salt for Texas-style) at least a couple of hours and up to a day before and refrigerate.
-The salt will draw some moisture out the meat which will be reabsorbed.
-Keep the meat uncovered.
-This will facilitate the creation of pellicle on the surface of the meat.
-A pellicle is a dry sticky layer that attracts smoke which results in a better color and a better smoky flavor.
+If you only have a few hours, keep the meat uncovered.
+This facilitates the creation of a pellicle on the surface of the meat.
+A pellicle is a dry, sticky layer that attracts smoke, resulting in a better color and a better smoky flavor.

 Smoking

-After smoking, wrap the meat in foil or butcher paper and let rest for an hour or so to relax, re-absorb lost moisture and further tenderize, and until the internal temperature hits 145F.
-Then unwrap, slice and serve with a potato salad, pickled red onions or whatever side dishes you like.
+After the meat is cooked, remove it from the smoker and let it rest for about 1 hour, still wrapped in butcher paper, to relax, re-absorb lost moisture, and further tenderize until the internal temperature comes down to about 145F.
+Then unwrap, slice, or pull and serve with a potato salad, pickled red onions, or whatever side dishes you like.

 Similar recipes you may like